 From Kigoma (the main town on the lake closest to Gombe National Park) you will take a small local boat run by the park along the lake for an hour or so to get to the entrance to the park.

-Upon arriving you will be given some information about the chimpanzees before being taken with a ran her into the forest to go looking for the chimps.
+Upon arriving you will be given some information about the chimpanzees before being taken with a guide into the forest to go looking for the chimpanzees.

 The rangers are experts at finding them.

 It really is one of those ‘once in a lifetime’ adventures seeing the chimpanzees in the wild.

 Seeing a group of chimpanzees in Gombe National Park wandering through the forest.